nicopap/cuicui_layout/examples/chirp_menu/README.md

 Now, we write the `chirp` file in the `assets/` folder.

-This is fairly close to a copy/paste of the one in ???, with the distinction that we use an `fn` template instead of a `code` block to avoid repetition for the menu buttons.
+This is fairly close to a copy/paste of [the `dsl!` example], with the distinction that we use an `fn` template instead of a `code` block to avoid repetition for the menu buttons.